JacobGregor/JacobGregor.Github.io/README.md

 # Reading Notes Repo
 Reading notes repository for Code Fellows 201 - 401.
-Use the below table of contents to quickly navitage to a desires topic/section.
+Use the below tables of contents to quickly navitage to a desires topic/section.

 # Code 102 Reading Notes
 ## Table of Contents